 What IS the difference?

 When ensuring correct system selection, it is vital to understand working at heights terminology.
 Below is a a simple explanation of these three different terms which are used extensively in the height safety industry.
-It is very important to follow the hierarchy of risk control which can be defined as:
+It is very important to follow the HIERARCHY OF CONTROL which can be defined as:

-According to the hierarchy of control, this is the highest form of protection.
+According to the HIERARCHY OF CONTROL, fall prevention is the highest form of fall protection.
 This removes the risk of the worker falling by providing a barrier between them and the fall hazard.
 Guardrails and skylight protectors are examples of the types of equipment that fall into this category.
-This method requires the least amount of operator competence for working at heights.

-This type of system restricts the movement of the worker in reaching the fall edge.
+Fall restraint systems restrict the movement of the worker in reaching the fall edge.
 The lanyard is typically a fixed length that does not extend past the fall edge and it effectively acts like a leash preventing a fall arrest situation from occurring.
-This method is dependant on correct operator use, especially if an adjustable length lanyard is being used.
-User competency and system training are essential when using fall arrest equipment.
+This method is dependent on correct operator use, especially if an adjustable length lanyard is being used.

 It is important that anchorages and support structures are fall arrest rated (15 kN) even if the system is used as a restraint system.